ilanboni/Ilanboni/replit.md

     - **Asynchronous Job Queue System**: Solves timeout issues for long-running operations by processing jobs in the background with auto-recovery, error handling, retry logic, and checkpoint persistence.
     - **Private Properties Section**: Dedicated UI for managing properties from private owners, featuring map/list views, favorites, and comprehensive filtering.
     - **Favorites System**: Implemented a dual favorites system (global and per-client) with a "Solo Privati" filter and a heart/favorite button on each property card.
+    - **Per-Client Ignore Functionality**: Each client can ignore specific properties individually - the same property can be shown to different clients but hidden from those who ignored it.
+Ignored properties are automatically excluded from matching results.
     - **Bidirectional Matching Views**: Per property, shows "Potenziali Interessati" (matching clients); per client, shows "Possibili Immobili" (matching properties, including monocondiviso, pluricondiviso, and private properties).
 Matching uses property location (polygon), size tolerance (-20% to +40%), price tolerance (+20%), and property type.
+Automatically filters out client-ignored properties.
     - **Dashboard Feature - Classifica Immobili**: "Proprietà Condivise" ranking widget shows top properties by number of interested buyers with an interactive popover displaying client names and phone numbers.
 - **Feature Specifications**:
     - **Client Management**: Detailed client profiles with AI-extracted preferences.